 - OSHA Worker Rights to Refuse Dangerous Work

 - CDC Guidance on Interim Measures for Employers

 Workplace disruptions related to COVID-19 are raising some questions about fair pay for work performed.
 Generally speaking, employees who are laid off are still entitled to be paid for hours and days actually worked.
-Asking employees to “volunteer” is usually not allowed.
+Asking employees to “volunteer” to work unpaid at for-profit businesses is almost always illegal.
 Time spent passing medical clearance checks at work may be compensable.

 - Michigan Immigrant Rights Center COVID-19 Resources for Immigrants

 - National Immigration Law Center COVID-19 FAQ